Badge of honour

 When Nigel chose metallic silver as the theme colour for the project, the name Quicksilver spontaneously followed.
 The bold aesthetic honours two British speed-record aces of yesteryear, John Cobb and George Eyston, whose most famous machines were silver.

-Symbolism's alive in the Quicksilver logo, which Nigel created with his friends, Nottingham graphic-designer brothers Terry and Brian Godfrey.
+Strange what magic there is in symbols.
+And symbolism is alive in the Quicksilver logo, which Nigel created with his friends, Nottingham graphic-designer brothers Terry and Brian Godfrey.
 Flowing lines evoke the nature and dynamism of water and air, while vivid colours in the wave underscoring the name signify combustion.
-The distinctive blue wave set within the letter Q honours two more British speed-record heroes, Sir Malcolm and Donald Campbell, with their iconic Bluebirds.
+The distinctive blue wave set within the letter Q honours two more British speed-record heroes, Sir Malcolm and Donald Campbell – who in their respective eras, at the helms of their iconic Bluebirds, dominated the international scene.

-The Quicksilver logo pictured here is displayed on the boat's port sponson.
+The Quicksilver logo is pictured here displayed 'large, loud and proud' on the boat's port sponson.

-There is also an abbreviated form of the Quicksilver logo, used extensively on our team clothing, printed materials, and so forth.
-Introduced at a later stage of the project and known simply as "the Q ", it is an elegant distillation of all the key elements of the full-length logo, and – in common with it – has both black and silver versions, so that it can be set on any background colour.
+There is also an abbreviated form of the Quicksilver logo, which is displayed extensively on our team clothing, printed materials and so forth.
+Introduced at a later stage of the project and referred to simply as "The Q ", it is an elegant distillation of the key elements of the full-format logo, and – in common with it – has both black and silver versions, so that it can be clearly set upon any background colour.

-"The Q " is prominently displayed on Nigel's crash-helmet and will also appear on the boat.
+"The Q " is prominently displayed on Nigel's crash-helmet and the motif will also appear on the boat when its construction is completed.

 Images © QWSR Ltd.